knpuniversity/symfony2-rest/knpu/episode5/customize-embedded-rels.md

 > Class Battle does not have a method getProgrammerNickname.

 Whoops!
-I this I was too aggressive.
-Remember, at the top of `Battle.php`, we have an expression that reference this method.
+I think I was too aggressive.
+Remember, at the top of `Battle.php`, we have an expression that references this method.
 So... let's undo that change: put back `getProgrammerNickname()`, but remove the `@VirtualProperty`.

 All right, try it again: